The Brown Bunny: Soundtrack

 The motion picture soundtrack to The Brown Bunny was released exclusively in Japan.
-The first five tracks come from artists Gordon Lightfoot, Jackson C. Frank, Matisse/Accardo Quartet, Jeff Alexander and Ted Curson.
-The last five tracks are performed by John Frusciante.
+The first five tracks were from artists Gordon Lightfoot, Jackson C. Frank, Matisse/Accardo Quartet, Jeff Alexander and Ted Curson.
+The final five tracks were performed by John Frusciante.

 Soundtrack re-release

 Australian indie label Twelve Suns re-issued The Brown Bunny soundtrack on deluxe gatefold vinyl on April 26, 2014.
 This reissue was fully authorized by Vincent Gallo and remastered from his master recordings.
 The re-issue was limited to 1000 copies.
 The first 5 tracks are from the film The Brown Bunny.
 The last 5 tracks were written before the movie and used as inspiration during filming.